 [pasteboard setString: @"org.nspasteboard.SampleApp" forType: @"org.nspasteboard.source"];This is useful when the source is not the foreground application.
 This is meant to be shown to the user by a supporting app for informational purposes only.
 Note that an empty string is a valid value as explained below.

 org.nspasteboard.TransientTypetype with a payload of your choice to a pasteboard that will be replaced or restored shortly after it is placed on the pasteboard.
 For example:

 [generalPasteboard setData: [NSData data] forType: @"org.nspasteboard.TransientType"];

-If you are writing a new application in this area, please don’t create new identifiers for generated or transient data.
+If you are writing a new application in this area, please don’t create new identifiers for generated or transient data, password or sensitive data, or indicators of the data’s source application.
 If you feel some other type of marker is needed for your software’s needs, join the discussion as mentioned below and propose it there.

 If your software shows a history of the pasteboard contents, displays the current pasteboard contents, or otherwise manipulates or responds to changes in the general pasteboard:

 Pasteboard generator type, and

 These pasteboard marker types and proposals for others are discussed on a Google Group discussion list.
 To request an invitation to the group, send an email to firstname.lastname@example.org with subject: NSPasteboard.org.

 org.nspasteboard.source; removed PTH Pasteboard, as it is no longer available.